top of page

 Business Manager

-While in college at Brown University, Mike served President and Publicity Manager of the Gilbert and Sullivan troupe on campus, where he also performed in six opera productions.
+Michael J. Hogan has been a performer and producer of campus and community opera productions since 2008.
+While in college, Mike served President and Publicity Manager of Brown University Gilbert and Sullivan, where he also performed in six opera productions.
 In 2010, he was stage director of The Gondoliers, and in 2011 he was Italian coach for Gianni Schicchi, produced by Brown Opera Productions.

 Mike went on to pursue a PhD in molecular biology at the University of Pennsylvania, during which time he performed in several more opera productions with the Penn Singers and the Rodin Opera Scenes concert series (2015 - 2017).